SeisComP/seiscomp/doc/base/api-python.rst

       :param latitude: :ref:`RealQuantity <api-python-datamodel-realquantity>`

-      Hypocenter longitude, with respect to the World Geodetic System 1984
+      Hypocenter latitude with respect to the World Geodetic System 1984
-      \(WGS84\) reference system
-      \(National Imagery and Mapping Agency 2000\) in degrees.
-The uncertainties are given in kilometers.
+      \(WGS84\) reference system \(National Imagery and Mapping Agency 2000\) in degrees.
+Uncertainties are given in kilometers.

    .. py:method:: latitude()